Three Doctors, Three Ways of Seeing: A Journey Through Care, Space, and Inner Alignment

 After all the internal spiralling, that sentence did not just offer medical clarity.
 It returned space to me.

-There was something almost tender about that.
-After so much intensity, the mind had loosened just enough to forget the practical.
+In a very human moment, we left without collecting the prescription or paying the doctor, only to realise it a few streets later and return.
+There was something almost tender about that—after so much intensity, the mind had loosened just enough to forget the practical.

 By the time I returned home, my body finally allowed itself to rest.